A bound on the joint spectral radius using the diagonals: Related results and some discussions

 \end{theorem*}

-Using the formula in Theorem \ref{thm:formula}, we can extend Xu's result as in Section \ref{sec:relation-xu-result} by showing that the conclusion still holds with a more relaxing condition than the primitivity of at least one matrix.
-The proof uses an extension of Fekete's lemma for nonnegative sequences, which might be interesting on its own.
+Using the formula in Theorem \ref{thm:formula}, we can extend Xu's result to the following theorem, by showing that the conclusion still holds with a more relaxed condition than the primitivity of at least one matrix.